Editorial advisory

 Water Verdict

-Greene County receives a good water quality assessment with a grade of A and a score of 70.8 out of 100.
+Greene County, Ohio receives a good water quality assessment with a grade of A and a score of 70.8 out of 100.
 While the water supply is generally safe, occasional monitoring gaps or minor contaminant detections may occur.
+Separately, EPA ATTAINS assessments track 9 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 73.9% — worth watching in drier seasons.

 Violation Context

-Greene County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Greene County, Ohio show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 0.6 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+For independent context, 3,953 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance